Hong Kong police chief calls for peaceful weekend protest

 Tang was expected to meet senior officials of China’s ministry of public security and return to Hong Kong hours before Sunday’s protest.

-The march will be a gauge of support for the pro-democracy movement following its victory in local elections last month.
+The march will gauge support for the pro-democracy movement following its victory in local elections last month.

 “We want to tell Carrie Lam that the election results are not the end of the movement,” CHRF vice-convener Eric Lai said, referring to the chief executive of the Chinese-ruled city.

+Police said they would intervene “immediately” if Sunday’s march turned violent.
 The unrest in Hong Kong is the biggest popular challenge to Chinese President Xi Jinping since he came to power in 2012.

+Hundreds of protesters came out on Friday night to urge police to stop using tear gas.
+More than 10,000 rounds of tear gas have been fired by police in response to increasingly violent rallies.

+“It’s not only a political issue but a matter of public health,” said Leung, a 25-year-old nurse who wore a black mask.
+“They shoot tear gas into residential areas.”

 The former British colony has been racked by six months of pro-democracy protests, sparked by a now-withdrawn bill allowing extradition to China, which have widened into calls for greater democratic freedoms.